The Domino Effect Of Business Disruptions

 Recently, I visited a company that sells expensive knives that they purchase from overseas manufacturers.
 Having an outdated ERP Software, the computer manager told me that the Purchasing Department, who did not have an accurate account of the inventory status in the warehouse, ordered an excess number of knife holders that would last for a few years.

-When I heard this, I suggested they should think about purchasing up-to-date ERP Software that will give the end user real time information of the inventory status in the warehouse, ability to do weekly cycle counts of location, and eliminate the issue of lost or misplaced inventory.
+When I heard this, I suggested they should think about purchasing up-to-date ERP Software that will give the end-user real-time information of the inventory status in the warehouse, the ability to do weekly cycle counts of location, and eliminate the issue of lost or misplaced inventory.

 After doing extensive research for new ERP Software they bought ERP software from the company I represent.
 I kept in touch with the computer manager and we often had lunch.
 After they went live with the new ERP Software the manager told me, “I am glad we selected the ERP Software from the company you represent.
 We achieved 99% inventory accuracy in the warehouse and reduced errors on orders shipped by 99.95%”